11 REASONS TO VISIT QUÉBEC CITY, QC

 Rosengarten

-If you’re in Bamberg between April and October, be sure to check out the Rosengarten (Rose Garden) behind the Neue Residenz, before moving on to the next attraction.
-It covers 3,500 sq meters (0.86 acres), and around 4,500 roses of 50 varieties bloom here every year.
+If you’re in Bamberg between April and October, be sure to check out the Rosengarten (Rose Garden) behind the Neue Residenz.
+It covers 3,500 sq meters (0.86 acres) and around 4,500 roses of 50 varieties bloom here every year.

-During the 16th century, it was a Renaissance garden, but in 1733, Prince-Bishop Friedrich Carl von Schönborn ordered his workers to turn it into a Baroque garden.
-You can also relax at the Garden Café, and enjoy the beautiful view of Bamberg.
-There’s no charge to visit the Rosengarten.
+During the 16th century, it was a Renaissance garden.
+But in 1733, Prince-Bishop Friedrich Carl von Schönborn ordered his workers to turn it into a Baroque garden.
+You can also relax at the Garden Café and enjoy the beautiful view of Bamberg.
+There’s no fee to visit the Rosengarten.

 The Rosengarten of the Neue Residenz.